Complexity order of multiple resource algorithms: Differential equation errors

 \section{Differential equation errors}

 Standard definitions for ordinary differential equation solvers define the order so that the error is a power of the step-size in time.
-The definitions of convergence order in Section (\ref{sec:Complexity-order}) are consistent with this common usage.
-Since the required resources $N$ are inverse to the time-step, one has $\epsilon=\epsilon_{0}N^{-n}\propto\Delta t^{n}.$ For the case of a noise-free ordinary differential equation, our definition of complexity order agrees with the usual definition of order for a one-step algorithm with a global error of $\epsilon$ for a time-step $\Delta t$, that is, $n=c$.
-However, there are many types of computational problem where there are multiple error sources, and the optimization in the previous section is necessary to obtain optimal efficiency.
+Our definitions in Section (\ref{sec:Complexity-order}) are consistent with this.
+Since the required resources $N$ are inverse to the time-step, one has $\epsilon=\epsilon_{0}N^{-n}\propto\Delta t^{n}.$ For an ordinary differential equation, our definition of complexity order agrees with the usual definition for a one-step algorithm with a global error of $\epsilon$ for a time-step $\Delta t$, that is, $n=c$.
+However, there are many computational problems with multiple error sources, and an optimization is necessary to obtain optimal efficiency.

-For stochastic differential equation (SDE) solvers the situation is as follows.
-One is solving an equation of form
+As an example, the overall error in a numerical solution of a stochastic differential equation includes both the time-step error and the sampling error.
+Most numerical analyses focus on the step-size error \citep{ruemelin1982numerical,Kloeden1992numerical,breuer2000numerical,tocino2002runge,wilkie2004numerical,jentzen2009numerical,burrage2006comment}, which is defined for an infinite ensemble.
+This ignores the sampling error which occurs as well, and also contributes to the complexity order.
+For stochastic differential equation (SDE) solvers , one is solving an equation of form

 where $x$ is an n-dimensional real or complex function of time, $dW_{j}$ is a vector of real Gaussian noises, and the product notation $\circ$ indicates the use of Stratonovich calculus, for definiteness.